jheffersondev/rest-api-crud/readme.md

-# USER REST API - CRUD
+# EXPRESS CRUD API
-A simple REST API to user management based on CRUD operations.<br>
+A simple API to user management based on CRUD operations.<br>
 With this API you can create, read, update and delete users from a MySQL database.

 The following packages dependencies is need to run the server: